-authorised driver means a person who holds a driver authorisation or a provisional driver authorisation.
+authorised driver means a person who holds a driver authorisation, including driver authorisation granted on a provisional basis under section 30.

 authorised person-

 - (a) for chapter 11, part 4C-see section 129ZH; or - (b) otherwise-means a person who is- - (i) an authorised person under section 111(1); or - (ii) appointed as an authorised person under section 111(2); or - (iii) a transit officer.